What is an investment trust?

 Investment trust costs

-Traditionally, investment trusts have had lower ongoing charges than open-ended unit trusts and Oeics.
-This was in large part because unlike open-ended funds, investment trusts have never paid commission to financial advisers.
+Traditionally, investment trusts have had lower ongoing charges than open-ended unit trusts and Oeics for a few reasons:

-And because investment trusts don't have to deal with money coming in and out, there's less administration to pay for.
-In addition, investment trusts have independent boards of directors representing the interests of the shareholders - as such they will often negotiate lower annual charges as trusts grow.
+- They have independent boards of directors representing the interests of shareholders - as such they will often negotiate lower annual charges as trusts grow.

 When considering investment trusts, it's also necessary to consider that, like any other shares, but unlike open-ended funds, your deals will be subject to stockbroking commission.

-Find out more: Are fund charges eating into your returns? - find out more about the impact of fees on performance
+- Find out more: are fund charges eating into your returns? -